DHS/DCYF Online Manuals will be unavailable May 21, 2026 — May 22, 2026 due to system maintenance.

 • · Compression bandaging supplies

-• MHCP covers three units of daytime gradient compression garments per each impacted extremity every six months.
-Two nighttime garments per each impacted extremity are covered every two years.
+Gradient compression garments are conforming, elastic, and wearable garments that provide compression.
+MHCP covers three units of daytime gradient compression garments per each impacted extremity every six months.
+Two units of nighttime garments per each impacted extremity are covered every two years.

-Nonsegmental pneumatic compression devices (E0650) and segmental pneumatic compression devices without calibrated gradient pressure (E0651) are covered without authorization for treatment of chronic venous insufficiency of the lower extremities when the member has had one or more lower extremity venous stasis ulcers and meets the following criteria:
+Nonsegmental pneumatic compression devices (E0650) and segmental pneumatic compression devices without calibrated gradient pressure (E0651) are covered without authorization for treatment of chronic venous insufficiency of the lower extremities if all of the following criteria are met:

-• · The member has undergone at least six months of conservative therapy.
-Conservative therapy includes:
+• · The member has undergone at least six months of conservative therapy; and

 • · The venous stasis ulcer has failed to heal after a six-month trial.

-• Nonsegmental pneumatic compression devices (E0650) and segmental pneumatic compression devices without calibrated gradient pressure (E0651) are covered with authorization for treatment of lymphedema when the member meets the following criteria:
+• Nonsegmental pneumatic compression devices (E0650) and segmental pneumatic compression devices without calibrated gradient pressure (E0651) are covered with authorization for treatment of lymphedema if all of the following criteria are met:

-• · The member has undergone at least four weeks of conservative therapy.
-Conservative therapy includes:
+• · The member has undergone at least four weeks of conservative therapy; and

 • · No significant improvement has occurred, or significant symptoms remain after a four-week trial.